Duchy of Perugia

 In 749, the Lombard king Ratchis invaded the duchies of Perugia and Pentapolis, besieging the capital city of the former.
 Pope Zachary met the king at Perugia and convinced him to lift the siege and abdicate to a monastery.
 It has been suggested that Ratchis was forced to attack Byzantine Italy by a part of Lombard nationalists, or conversely that he attacked because Zachary had broken the terms of his predecessor's Peace of Terni, a twenty-year truce.
 In any case, "all Italy was quiet" between Ratchis's accession in 745 and his attack on Perugia in 749, according to Zachary's biographer in the Liber pontificalis.

-With the collapse of the exarchate and the capture of Ravenna by the Lombards in 751, the duchy of Perugia was left under de facto Papal authority by 752.
-In a passage of the Ludovicianum that can date no earlier than 774, the cities of the Roman duchy are listed from north to south, with the cities of the duchy of Perugia added to those of Roman Tuscany, indicating that by the time of conquest of the Lombard kingdom by the Franks, Perugia had been incorporated into the Papally-ruled duchy of Rome.
-In fact, the duchy of Perugia as a distinct political unit cannot be charted later than the 740s.
+With the collapse of the exarchate and the capture of Ravenna by the Lombards in 751, the Duchy of Perugia was left under de facto papal authority by 752.
+In a passage of the Ludovicianum that can date no earlier than 774, the cities of the Roman duchy are listed from north to south, with the cities of the Duchy of Perugia added to those of Roman Tuscany, indicating that by the time of conquest of the Lombard kingdom by the Franks, Perugia had been incorporated into the papally-ruled Duchy of Rome.
+In fact, the Duchy of Perugia as a distinct political unit cannot be attested later than the 740s.